 One of the most valuable sources of data for this exercise comes from non-mandatory exit interviews (of families that have transferred from Charter School to another school site) through which feedback is gathered by Charter School administrators from the students and parents who choose not to enroll or re-enroll at Charter School.
 Externally, Charter School will address retention and attrition through the development of school-based family engagement systems and strong partnerships that support teaching, learning, and student achievement.
 The enrollment team will oversee coordinated efforts to strengthen two-way communication between parents and the school.
 This includes projects that give parents immediate access to critical information, help them better navigate the school and communicate possible concerns.

-Recruitment Plan

-Some of the methods include, but are not limited to the following:
+Recruitment Plan Some of the methods include, but are not limited to the following:

-- Distribution of informational materials to community organizations including community religious institutions, and other organizations that serve various racial and ethnic populations, such as the local area libraries, recreation centers, local businesses, schools and faith-based organizations. - Presentations at various multi-ethnic events, including community fairs and festivals - Outreach meetings in several local regions to reach prospective students and parents. - Providing opportunities for parents to speak to our representatives outside popular shopping venues throughout local areas. - Development of promotional materials in various languages, mainly Spanish, to inform non- English speaking populations about our school. - Work with a diverse group of parent ambassadors to reach out to their community ties and social circles. - Mail school and enrollment information to areas with high African-American and Latino populations. - Host events in the fall and spring to give families the opportunity to tour the campus, meet staff, and learn more about the programs.
+- Distribution of informational materials to community organizations including community religious institutions, and other organizations that serve various racial and ethnic populations, such as the local area libraries, recreation centers, local businesses, schools and faith-based organizations. - Presentations at various multi-ethnic events, including community fairs and festivals throughout the year as scheduled. - Outreach meetings in several local regions to reach prospective students and parents in the fall and winter. - Providing opportunities for parents to speak to our representatives outside popular shopping venues throughout local areas in the Spring. - Development of promotional materials in various languages, mainly Spanish and Korean, to inform non- English speaking populations about our school in the summer and fall - Work with a diverse group of parent ambassadors to reach out to their community ties and social circles throughout the year. - Mail school and enrollment information to areas with high African-American and Latino populations in the winter. - Host events in the fall and spring to give families the opportunity to tour the campus, meet staff, and learn more about the programs.